Last updated Jan. 26 2021 | 2 min read

 When playing outside, your dog can nip the leaves of bushes that have been sprayed.
 Or, your cat may lick his paws and feet after running over an area that has been sprayed with insecticide.

 The family garbage can, an attractive nuisance to dogs, must also share a major load of the blame for pet poisoning.
-Usually, this is where a dog finds old pills, powders, medicines, and decaying meat (most common form of sickness from garbage cans).
+Usually, this is where a dog finds old pills, powders, medicines, and decaying meat (a most common form of sickness from garbage cans).

 When Poisoning Is Suspected